Is The Free Hemingway App The Right Grammar Editor For You?

-But as you can see by the image below, you can get a spell check if you use the spell checker in the Chrome browser.
+But as you can see by the dotted red lines in the image below, you can get a spell check if you use the spell checker in the Chrome browser.

 All other hint boxes are only that, hints.
-So you need to re-write each and every phrase.
-There are no hint boxes for sentence length.
+So you need to re-write every phrase.

 The Hemingway writing app in free or paid versions is not a grammar checker.

 There are far better choices that do a lot more to help you check and improve your writing.

-Yes, I have the Hemingway app in my bookmarks and use it from time to time.
+Yes, I have Hemingway in my bookmarks.

-It is a quick little tool that gives you some handy information such as reading level and reading time.
-But as a writing checker or text editor, Hemingway is extremely limited and offers little to help you check your writing.
+It is a quick little tool that gives you some handy information such as reading level and estimated reading time.